apache/arrow/docs/source/python/dataset.rst

 -----------------

 - fragments (get_fragments)
-- scan / scan tasks / iterators of record batches
+- scan / scan tasks / iterators of record batches -> show dummy code to iterate through all record batches and do something with them